 Don’t think of this as a negative thing.
 Knowing your proportions and how garments will look on your body — i.e. not the model’s body — is fundamental to any online shopping spree.
 It can even work to your advantage.
 Since I know my boobs will fill out a smock dress and make its waistline higher, I can comfortably imagine how different the fit will look on me versus the model — a bit shorter, a bit clingier — and purchase based on what I want the dress to look like on me, not how it looks on someone else.

 Because style preferences vary, the execution of this one is totally individual.
 If you’re lost on where to begin, try and work out how you want clothing to look specifically on you.
 Thoroughly inspect pictures and/or videos of the item to imagine how it will look on your body shape instead.

 Look out for oversized garments

-I know, it’s a bloody farce that brands which don’t offer plus sizes will still make oversized straight-size garments but use this to your advantage.
+I know, it’s a bloody farce that brands that don’t offer plus sizes will still make oversized straight-size garments but use this to your advantage.
 There are two bits of advice I’d give when shopping for oversized pieces to wear on a plus-size body.

 Firstly, understand that this item won’t be oversized on you.
 It will, hopefully, fit like a regular version of the garment.
 For example, an oversized sweater will fit you like a regular plus-size piece.
 I hope this isn’t a patronising point but seeing clothing worn as oversized on a model can be quite disorienting in comparison to your own body.
 Again, focus on looking at the garments and not those wearing them when wading into the waters of straight-size clothing.